 Again, it's not impossible to get in if you don't have a GPA above 4.0—it also depends on if your school weights GPAs—but reaching for as high of scores as possibly certainly won't hurt your chances.
 Study hard in your first couple years of high school to ensure that you're prepared for the advanced courses you'll need to push your GPA to a Columbia-approved level.

-Remember, your school may weight AP courses more, so a B in an AP course might mean more than an A in a standard course.
-Don’t despair if your grades aren’t perfect in AP courses, but do always strive for the best, and set yourself up for success.
-You simply can’t earn a 4.16 GPA if you’re not in AP courses, so plan to take them.
+Remember, your school may weigh AP, honors, or gifted courses more, so a B in an AP course might mean more than an A in a standard course.
+Don't despair if your grades aren't perfect in AP courses, but do always strive for the best, and set yourself up for success.
+You simply can't earn a 4.12 GPA if you're not in AP, honors, or gifted courses, so plan to take them.

-Though Columbia doesn’t offer average GPAs for its acceptance rates, it does state that over 90 percent of its accepted students were in the top 10 percent of their class.
-Don’t take that to mean that being in the top 10 percent is enough—remember, 90 percent of the students you’re competing with are also in that same demographic.
+Though Columbia doesn't offer average GPAs for its acceptance rates, it does state that over 95% of its accepted students were in the top 10 percent of their class.
+Don't take that to mean that being in the top 10 percent is enough—remember, 95 percent of the students you're competing with are also in that same demographic.
 You need to excel and stand out.

 Because Columbia is holistic, everything counts.
 But one Ivy League college admissions officer has revealed a little secret—everything counts, but the most important thing to not do poorly on is your GPA.
 This is general advice for Ivy Leagues, not specifically Columbia, but don't discount your GPA as a vital factor in getting accepted to Columbia.